SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 The most important part is the "[Setup.Settings.Handler]" section.
 Here you specify a special handler for each setting, which manages this specific setting.
 If you don't supply a handler for an active setting of the given car, a default *ClicksHandler* with an unrestricted range will be active.
 You can also supply *false* as a handler, which means that this setting will be unavailable.
 The following handlers are available:

+  - **ValuesHandler(value1, value2, ...)**

+    The values, both internally and also for the display are defined as the list of supplied values and no conversion will be applied.
+If a conversion is necessary, see the next two handlers.

-  - **RawHandler(increment, minValue, maxValue)**
+  - **RawHandler(increment, minValue, maxValue)** or **RawHandler(increment, minValue, value1, value2, ...)**

+    This handler comes in two flavors:

-    This handler implements a range of numbers.
+	- The first defines a range of numbers, which are mapped to a range of numbers.
 The valid range of setting values goes from *minValue* to *maxValue* with each step defined be *increment*.
 The values will be used as such in the underlying simulator specific setup file.

 	  *increment* defaults to **1**, *minValue* and *maxValue* to reasonably large values.

+	- The second variant maps a range of values starting with *minValue* to a defined list of specified values (*value1*, *value2*, ...) in the underlying simulator specific setup file.
+Of course, there must be more than one value in this list.

+	  Good to know: The special case, where *increment* is **1** and *minValue* is an integer, this handler will be identical in behavior to the second variant of *ClicksHandler*.

   - **ClicksHandler(minValue, maxValue)** or **ClicksHandler(minValue, value1, value2, ...)**

-	This handler comes in two flavors:
+	This handler also comes also in two flavors:

 	- The first defines a range of discrete integer values, which are mapped to a corresponding range of integer values in the underlying simulator specific setup file.
 Available values range from *minValue* to *maxValue* and are incremented by **1**. *minValue* and *maxValue* must be both integers, where *minValue* is mapped to **0**.